-Table 9A.11 Confinement of building and other structure fires to room/object of origin (per cent) (a). (b) .
+Table 9A.11 Confinement of building and other structure fires to room/object of origin (per cent) (a), (b)

-- 5 (1 , (=)

-NSW Vic Qld WA SA Tas ACT NT

-(c) (C) (c) (c) (c) (c)
+NSW Vic Qld WA SA Tas ACT NT (c) (c) (c) (c) (c)

-Data exclud les incidents w here contai inment cod es are not c ompleted

-excludes incidents where containment codes are not completed.
+Data exclude incidents where containment codes are not completed.

 SA: Data include MFS, but exclude the CFS as they do not routinely collect the source data.

 Data for confinement of small fires to object of origin are not available in 2006-07 and exclude incendiary incidents prior to 2010-11.